yuukiii/examples/ccloud/README.md

 ### Linux

 Download and unzip from [here](https://s3-us-west-2.amazonaws.com/confluent.cloud/cli/ccloud-latest.tar.gz).
-Add the bin directory to your PATH.
+Add the contents of the bin directory to your PATH environment variable so that `which ccloud` finds the ccloud command.

 ### Windows